gwennypig/GrystTTRPG/docs/rules/Character-Creation.md

 ### 2. Species

-All sapient beings in Gryst are **Grystborn** — bipedal creatures evolved alongside Gryst energy.
+The dominant race in Gryst are **Grystborn** — bipedal creatures evolved alongside Gryst energy.
 Humans are "hairless apekin" — not special, just one of many.

 | Species | Notes |
 |---------|-------|